NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 the ``--no_rig`` option, when the cameras are decoupled and see if this makes a difference.

+Handling failures
+^^^^^^^^^^^^^^^^^

+This software was very carefully tested in many circumstances, and it is though to be, by and large, correct, and it should normally co-register all images to within 0-5 pixels, and likely even better if distortion is modeled accurately.
+(Quality can be verified as above, by projecting the camera images onto a mesh obtained either from depth clouds or stereo.)

+If it performs poorly, it may be because:

+- Image timestamps are not accurate.
+Then try using the ``--no_rig`` option, adjust the timestamp offsets, or use tighter bracketing with ``--bracket_len``.

+- Distortion is very strong and not modeled well.
+Then reduce the domain of each image by making ``distorted_crop_size`` smaller in the rig configuration, or switch to a different distortion model, or allow distortion to be optimized by this tool.

+- Some image pairs have insufficient matches, which may result in poor initial camera poses.
+This tool has good robustness to that when the rig constraint is used (so without ``--no_rig``) as then the transforms between rig sensors are found by using the median of transforms derived from individual image pairs.

+- Some weights passed in (e.g., ``--tri_weight``,
+  ``--mesh_tri_weight``) may be too high and prevent convergence.

+- The options ``--camera_poses_to_float``, ``--intrinsics_to_float``,
+  ``--depth_to_image_transforms_to_float``,
+  ``--rig_transforms_to_float`` are not not fully specified and hence some optimizations do not take place.

+For understanding issues, it is strongly suggested to drastically reduce the problem to perhaps one or two images from each sensor, and turn on the debugging flags ``--save_matches``, ``--export_to_voxblox``, ``--save_transformed_depth_clouds``, ``--out_texture_dir``.
+Then, the images can be projected individually onto a mesh, and individual transformed clouds can be inspected.
+See an example output in :numref:`rig_calibrator_textures`.

+One should also look at the statistics printed by the tool.

 .. _point_cloud_format:

 Point cloud file format